AdobeDocs/campaign-classic.en/help/integrations/using/adobe-analytics-provisioning.md

    * **[!UICONTROL Calculated metric creation]**
    * **[!UICONTROL Segment creation]**

 Your Product profile is now configured.
-You then need to create the Oauth project.
+You then need to create the OAuth project.

-## Create Oauth project {#create-adobe-io}
+## Create OAuth project {#create-adobe-io}

 To proceed with configuring your Adobe Analytics connector, access the Adobe Developer console and create your OAuth Server-to-Server project.